top of page

 You Need to Cat-Proof Your House

-• Keep toxic plants out of your home
+• Keep toxic plants out of sight to prevent accidental ingestion.

-• Keep cleaning products & medications out of reach
+• Store cleaning products and medications out of reach.

 Cats Have Preferences